csenki/mysql-excel-mailer/README.md

 # mysql-excel-mailer
 Send email from mysql stored procedure.
-Email atachment (excel) generated from sql select with multiple resultset.
+Email atachment (excel - XLSX ) generated from SQL SELECT with multiple resultset.

 How to use:

 Create table mailq: